 3.1.2.
 Correlation Analysis and SOM Pattern Analysis

 In Section 3.1.1., we confirmed that the Spearman correlation coefficient, a non-parametric method using rank, must be applied for the correlation analysis.
-On this basis, we performed a correlation analysis for each survey site, the results of which are shown in Fig. 13.
-The figures on the left for each survey site show the calculated Spearman correlation coefficients, and those on the right show the corresponding significance test results in which non-significant correlations are marked with an “X”.
-According to the correlation analysis results, though the results varied at each survey site, overall, the mutually related water quality items (BOD, COD, TN, TP, etc.) showed positive correlations, while the water quality item variables and hydraulic and hydrological variables showed negative correlations.
-An analysis that can support this is a self organizing map based pattern analysis, the results of which are shown in Fig. 14.
-Through this, we identified the overall movements of the measurement variables at each survey site during the monitoring period.
-According to the results, water quality items that exhibited significant positive correlations in the correlation analysis showed similar patterns, while the water quality variables and hydraulic and hydrological variables, which exhibited significant negative correlations, showed opposite patterns.
-However, since this study used time series data measured according to time, they do not satisfy independency.
-Consequently, this process of calculating the normality test p-value for each time-dependent measurement variable and then performing a correlation analysis and interpretation based on this has clear limitations (Bai, J., & Ng, S. (2005)).
+On this basis, we performed a correlation analysis for each sampling site, the results of which are shown in Figure 13.
+The figures for each sampling site show the calculated Spearman correlation coefficients.
+According to the results of the correlation analysis, there were variations in the results at each survey site; however, in general, the water quality parameters that were mutually related (BOD, COD, TN, TP, etc.) showed positive correlations, while the water quality variables and hydraulic/hydrological variables showed negative correlations.
+Pattern analysis of the self-organizing maps supports these results, as shown in Figure 14-17.
+The analysis helped identify the overall movement of the measurement variables at each survey site during the survey period.
+The water quality parameters that exhibited significant positive correlations in the correlation analysis showed similar patterns, while the water quality and hydraulic/hydrological variables that exhibited significant negative correlations showed opposite patterns.
+However, it should be noted that since this study used time series data, which are measured over a certain period and not independent, calculating the normality test p-value for each time-dependent measurement variable and performing a correlation analysis and interpretation based on this has limitations [39].